 Variant

-JetStar II is the representative branch of the Lockheed JetStar family, capturing the re-engined late branch that kept the line active deep into the modern business-jet era.
+JetStar II is a partially retired member of the Lockheed JetStar family, known for the re-engined late branch that kept the line active deep into the modern business-jet era.

 Specifications